-Financial assets measured at fair value through other comprehensive income (fair value through OCI): These are financial assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest.
+Debt instruments measured at fair value through other comprehensive income (fair value through OCI): These are debt instruments that are held for collection of contractual cash flows and for selling the debt instruments, where the assets' cash flows represent solely payments of principal and interest.
 These assets are initially recorded and subsequently carried at fair value.
 Changes in the fair value are recorded in other comprehensive income, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognized in profit and loss.
-When the financial asset is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified from equity to profit or loss.
-Interest income from these financial assets is included in other financial income using the effective interest rate method.
-Financial assets measured at fair value through other comprehensive income are mainly comprised of money market instruments.
+When the debt instrument is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified from equity to profit or loss.
+Interest income from these debt instruments is included in other financial income using the effective interest rate method.
+Debt instruments measured at fair value through other comprehensive income are mainly comprised of money market instruments.